WQMG

-WQMG (97.1 FM) is an urban adult contemporary radio station licensed to Greensboro, North Carolina, and serves the Piedmont Triad including High Point and Winston-Salem.
-It is owned by Audacy, Inc., with studios near the Piedmont Triad International Airport.
+WQMG (97.1 FM) is a commercial radio station licensed to Greensboro, North Carolina, United States, and serves the Piedmont Triad, including High Point and Winston-Salem.
+It is owned by Audacy, Inc. and features an urban adult contemporary format with studios near the Piedmont Triad International Airport.

-WQMG has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations in the U.S. The transmitter is off Osbourne Road in High Point.
+WQMG's transmitter is situated off Osbourne Road in High Point.

 History

 WFMY

 The earliest roots of this station date to 1948.
 An FM station with the call sign WFMY began broadcasting on 97.3 MHz.
 It was owned by the Greensboro News Company, publishers of the Greensboro Daily News and Daily Record (now merged as the Greensboro News & Record).
 One year after its founding, its owners put WFMY-TV channel 2 on the air.
 It was the first television station in Greensboro and the second in North Carolina.

 The FM station was taken off the air in 1953 after broadcasting for five years.
 The Greensboro News Company decided to devote more of its resources to the television station and didn't think the FM station would become profitable.